leonartambunan/json-to-iso-j8583/README.md

-# The json-to-iso using j8583 and Springboot
+# The json-to-iso using j8583 (acts as server) and Springboot

 ## How to Build